Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "That was an alarming message," Campbell started, without introduction.
 "Ancient Hierarchy relic?"

-"Oh…that’s just the fuckin’ *start* of the balls-out weirdness.
+"Oh... that’s just the fuckin’ *start* of the balls-out weirdness.
 Hey Dexter, wanna meet Keeda?"

 If there was a flaw to the Gaoian helmets, it was that they couldn’t both protect and let them express with their ears.
 Even so, Ian got the distinct impression that Regaari’s ears were twisted confusedly in completely opposite directions.